monyarm/NovelVM/doc/docportal/settings/paths.rst

 .. _savepath:

 Save Path
-	Sets the path to the folder in which ScummVM stores saved games.
+	Sets the path to the folder in which NovelVM stores saved games.
 For more information on the default location of saved games, see the :ref:`Save and Load games <savelocation>` page, or the guide for the platform you're using.

 	*savepath*

 .. _themepath:

 Theme Path
-	Sets the path to the folder in which ScummVM stores additional themes.
+	Sets the path to the folder in which NovelVM stores additional themes.

 	*themepath*

 .. _extra:

 Extra Path
-	Sets the path to the folder in which ScummVM will look for various extra files.
+	Sets the path to the folder in which NovelVM will look for various extra files.
 These could include additional datafiles required for certain games, Soundfonts or MT-32 ROMs.

 	*extrapath*